andrasmaroy/YNAB4-to-gsheet/README.md

 ### Dropbox

 Register a Dropbox API app in the [App Console](https://www.dropbox.com/developers/apps).
 Needs the `files.content.read` permission.

-Generate an access token which will be used to access the files.
+Get an OAuth2 access token from Dropbox using the `dropbox_oauth.py` script.
+The resulting token will be saved as `token-dropbox.json`, keep it safe.

 ### Google